sermons/filled/slides/slides.md

 [23](# "ref")
 And the master said to the servant,<br>
-‘Go out to the highways and hedges<br>
+‘Go out to the highways and hedges

 and compel people to come in,<br>
 that my house may be filled.